 Help keep the dream of Loyola High School alive for future generations.
 Planned gifts represent a special dedication to Loyola and future generations of Bulldogs.
 Planned gifts are sometimes called “stop and think” gifts because they require some planning.
 Below are some of the most popular ways to create your legacy.

 If you believe in the value of a Loyola education, you can help ensure our future by making a planned gift.
-Your planned gift will be instrumental in Loyola’s ability to continue to accept students regardless of their financial means; to retain and attract an outstanding, caring staff; to assure quality and innovative programs; and to maintain facilities for optimal student performance.
+Your planned gift will be instrumental in Loyola’s ability to continue to:

 A planned or deferred gift to Loyola High School occurs when a donor transfers ownership of something with monetary value either now or at the time of death.
 A donor may direct the benefits of a gift to one or more program areas, for example, a student scholarship fund, an academic program area, or facilities maintenance.
 Some donors prefer that their gifts be added to the school’s unrestricted fund, thereby providing support for the greatest needs within the school.